|Birth: ||Aug. 28, 1943|

 everyday for the loss of my father.
 He had a

 HUGE impact on my life.
-My parents
+We were

 very close and did a lot of things together.

-Our favorite thing was planting flowers.
+Our favorite thing was planting flowers, the hosta's that I absolutely LOVE.

-her Papa Mike!
 I had no idea it would be this

 hard saying goodbye to him under these